sloenthran/Allegro2020/README.md

 # Allegro2020

-Simple application for send and receive in JMS.
+Simple application for send and receive message (JMS).

 ## Technologies